How to Meet Quality Standards with ISO 9001

 The ISO, or International Organization for Standardization, was established in 1947 to develop international standards for everything from electronics to management systems.
-Having over 13,000 standards currently in place, ISO has created the auditing and certification process known as ISO 9001.
+Having over 20,000 standards currently in place, ISO has created the Quality Management System (QMS) standard known as ISO 9001.
 This began the drive toward quality standards.

 Companies choose to implement ISO 9001 and get certified because many customers and industries require it.
 By keeping customers happy, they can increase sales and profitability for their business, and meet quality standards.
 And if an area of the company’s program appears to be too bureaucratic and non-value-adding, then it might also be an area for continuous improvement efforts.